imanel/websocket-eventmachine-client/README.md

 ## Options

-Following options can be passed to WebSocket::EventMachine::Server initializer:
+Following options can be passed to WebSocket::EventMachine::Client initializer:

-- `[String] :host` - IP on which server should accept connections.
-'0.0.0.0' means all.
+- `[String] :host` - IP or host of server to connect
-- `[Integer] :port` - Port on which server should accept connections.
+- `[Integer] :port` - Port of server to connect
-- `[Boolean] :secure` - Enable secure WSS protocol.
-This will enable both SSL encryption and using WSS url and require `tls_options` key.
-- `[Boolean] :secure_proxy` - Enable secure WSS protocol over proxy.
-This will enable only using WSS url and assume that SSL encryption is handled by some kind proxy(like [Stunnel](http://www.stunnel.org/))
-- `[Hash] :tls_options` - Options for SSL(according to [EventMachine start_tls method](http://eventmachine.rubyforge.org/EventMachine/Connection.html#start_tls-instance_method))
-  - `[String] :private_key_file` - URL to private key file
+- `[String] :uri` - Full URI for server(optional - use instead of host/port combination)
-  - `[String] :cert_chain_file` - URL to cert chain file
+- `[Integer] :version` - Version of WebSocket to use.
+Default: 13

 ## Methods

-Following methods are available for WebSocket::EventMachine::Server object:
+Following methods are available for WebSocket::EventMachine::Client object:

 ### onopen

-Called after client is connected.
+Called after successfully connecting.

 Example: